-Flavor: Savory, herbal aroma.
-Floral, mildly sweet.
+Flavor: Fresh, herbal aroma.
+Green leafy character, mildly sweet.
 Refreshing flowery finish.

 Garden: This artisan consistently achieves high ratings in virtually every oolong tea competition in Taiwan, including the largest oolong tea competition in the world.
 He works with a co-op of farmers that share knowledge and regularly have their teas tested by Taiwanese food safety lab SGS.
 A prime example of sustainable methods combined with expertise.

 Upon first brew, there are distinct aromatic notes of fresh herbs with subtle hints of flowery sweetness.
 This Tsui Yu has a dark green leafy vegetal character base with herbaceous overtones and a refreshing floral, dry finish.
 This selection makes an especially flavorful cold brew tea.